KDeLaria/code-quiz/README.md

 ## Usage

 Click on the "Start Quiz" button to start the quiz.
-Select the corret answers to add to your score.
+Select the correct answers to add to your score.
+Save your score by clicking the "Save" button, and filling out your name in the input box.
+Then click "Save" again to add your score to the list of scores.
+To view the list of scores click the "View Scores" button.
+To go back to the page to start a new quiz click the "Back" button.

 ## Credits